july 28

 Sarah Discussing The Surfacing CD

-Song Saturday: Keep On Runnin’ (Journey)
+Song Sunday: Keep On Runnin’ (Journey)

 “Oh, it’s Friday night.
 Let’s run tonight, ’til the morning light…”

-Returning to my Samsung playlist, this Saturday’s submission is Keep On Runnin’ by American rock band Journey, formed in San Francisco in 1973 out of former members of Santana and Frumious Bandersnatch.
+Returning to my Samsung playlist, this Sunday’s submission is Keep On Runnin’ by American rock band Journey, formed in San Francisco in 1973 out of former members of Santana and Frumious Bandersnatch.
 The fourth track from the album Escape (released in July 1981), it was co-written by Jonathan Cain, Steve Perry and Neal Schon and, was never released as a single, though the album, itself, reached #1 on the Billboard 200 on September 12, 1981.
 The song does show up in the Journey video game from Bally Midway, that came out in March of 1983, with this tagline (one of three):

 “The hottest band in the country is about to take over the planet!”